our 2021-2022 main productions

 Part psychological thriller, part farce, this new adaptation of an absurdist classic, updates the language and setting but the ideas are as relevant as they were when the play was first performed in Nazi occupied Paris.
 A Classic Theatre presents an immersive production that asks us to grapple with authenticity in a world of alternative facts and social media influencers.

-This production is adapted by Heather Eggleston.
+This production is adapted and directed by Heather Eggleston.

 Rural Texas, 1909.
 Haskell Harelik, a nineteen-year-old Russian émigré, arrives at the port of Galveston, Texas.
 Far from his native land and struggling with an alien language, Haskell becomes a penny-a-piece fruit peddler in and around the small town of Hamilton.
 In the decades that follow, he attains success as a merchant and community leader—and is recognized as a beloved husband, father, and neighbor.
 Religion meets religion, culture meets culture, fear meets fear, and love meets love.